-The following tests and grading procedures are incorporated during the student's 1800-hour course:
+The following tests and grading procedures are incorporated during the student's 1500-hour course:

-- Weekly theory exams: Students must receive a grade of 75% or higher on each weekly theory exam. - 210-hour orientation practical skills evaluation test: Students must receive a grade of 75% or higher. - Final exam 1 (900-hour written test) and practical evaluation test: This test covers an overview of all related cosmetology subjects (e.g., anatomy, chemistry, etc.).
-Students must receive a grade of 75% or higher on all final exams. - Final exam 2 (1650-hour written test): The written exam covers an overview of all theory instruction, Hawaii state law, and other items covered on the state cosmetology exam.
-Students must receive a grade of 75% or higher on all final exams. - Monthly practical worksheets: Full-time students must complete fourteen (14); part-time students must complete twenty-four (24). - OPERATE SET : Students must receive a 75% or higher on all final test.
+- Weekly theory exams: Students must receive a grade of 75% or higher on each weekly theory exam. - 200-hour orientation practical skills evaluation test: Students must receive a grade of 75% or higher. - Final exam 1 (1000-hour written exam): This test covers an overview of all related cosmetology subjects (e.g., anatomy, chemistry, etc.).
+Students must receive a grade of 75% or higher on all final exams. - Final exam 2 (1400-hour written test): The written exam covers an overview of all theory instruction, South Carolina state law, and other items covered on the state cosmetology exam.
+Students must receive a grade of 75% or higher on all final exams. - Final Practical exam: The practical covers practical application to help prepare the student to take the state cosmetology practical exam.
+Students must receive a grade of 75% or higher on all final exams. - Monthly practical worksheets: Full-time students must complete ten (10); part-time students must complete seventeen (17).

-INSTRUCTOR TEACHING PROGRAM TESTING AND GRADING PROCEDURE
+MANICURING PROGRAM TESTING AND GRADING PROCEDURE